 Busch Gardens - The European themed amusement park offers a full day of fun with dozens of rides and attractions, ten main stage shows, and a wide variety foods and shops.

 Jamestown Settlement - The site of America's first permanent English colony is located just 8 miles from Colonial Williamsburg.
-Explore the new Visitor Center, the Powhatan Indian Village and the Jamestown Settlement Ships.
-These exhibits are very hands-on and great fun for kids.
+Explore the Visitor Center, the Powhatan Indian Village and the Jamestown Settlement Ships.
+These hands-on exhibits are great fun for kids.

 Yorktown Victory Center - On October 19, 1781, the American Revolution culminated with the British surrender at Yorktown.
-This living history center re-creates the Continental Army encampment with interactive programs.
+The living history center re-creates the Continental Army encampment with interactive programs.

 Williamsburg Winery - Virginia's largest winery offers daily tours and tastings.